-The stairs terminate at the main entrance with a second final exit also available on the ground floor to the rear of the building, accessed via a protected lobby.
+The stairs terminate in the ground floor lobby with a second final exit also available on the ground floor to the side of the building.

-The main front entrance is opened by a press to open facility which is designed to "fail safe to open" in a fire situation.
-The rear final exit is opened with a single action thumb turn device.
+Both final exits are opened by a press to open facility which are designed to "fail safe to open" in a fire situation and have override devices in place.